One Year On, by Rich Paschall

 After a few opening remarks that I have since forgotten, the boss told us to pack up and go home.
 The global pandemic seemed to be getting much worse very quickly and we were going to try working from home for a while.
 Although we did not know how long it would last, we were assured we would be called back in a short time.
 “Take whatever you think you will need, laptops, docking stations, cords, monitors, anything else to do your jobs.”
 Yes, we had to give the company tag numbers to the boss for the computer equipment and then get out.
 It was Friday, the 13th.

 At the end of 2019, the office had been redesigned and remodeled.
 The airline was doing well and some assets were being improved for future use.
-Walls were moved, new equipment was purchased.
+Walls were moved, and new equipment was purchased.
 Everything looked great.
 We were to have a grand re-opening celebration in April 2020 when the weather improved.
 The plan was to invite the freight companies that did business with us.
 The celebration went on permanent hold.

 While the remodeling work was being done, we temporarily moved to an office formerly used by another airline.
 We had more than enough room to work for a couple of months.
 The irony was that when we moved equipment to the temporary space and then moved it back, we worked from home for a couple days.
 We used some new processes that eventually became a lifeline.
-Microsoft teams was a way to share files and chat with one another while we were out of the office.
+Microsoft teams were a way to share files and chat with one another while we were out of the office.
 We learned to use company websites remotely.
 We figured out how to work from home in an emergency.
 No one could have imagined in late 2019 that a worldwide emergency was knocking at our collective door.

 The Monday through Friday staff left.
 We went back on March 14th for one more day.
 At the end of a Saturday, I moved my car as close to the outside door as possible and loaded up some items from my desk.
 I had a large workspace in the office, I was not sure exactly where I was going to work at home.